olg-group/.github/profile/README.md

 ## Software Development
 Our software development team distributes OLG Group's own developments and works on a project basis with corporate and private clients.
-We create software with modern technologies, designed to be user-friendly and easy to use.
+We create software with modern technologies, designed to be user-friendly.

 ## License
 Most of our open source projects are licensed under the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GNU General Public License 3</a>.